-Largo Medical Center is now designated as a Statutory Teaching Hospital by the Florida Agency for Health Care Administration (AHCA).
+Largo Medical Center is a designated Statutory Teaching Hospital by the Florida Agency for Health Care Administration (AHCA).

 The Statutory Teaching Hospital designation is granted to hospitals with at least 100 or more full-time equivalent resident physicians, in seven (or more) different graduate medical education programs.
 The programs must be accredited by the Council on Postdoctoral Training of the American Osteopathic Association or the Accreditation Council for Graduate Medical Education.